 - The marginal revenue is equal marginal cost.

-- The marginal cost curve cuts the marginal revenue from below.
+- The marginal cost curve cuts the marginal revenue from below

-Conditions or features necessary perfect market
+Conditions or features necessary for perfect market

 - Homogeneous goods: The goods bought and sold in a perfect market be homogeneous; that is, they must be identical.
-They must be of the: shape, weight, colour, etc. must be the same in the e consumer.
+They must be of the: shape, weight, colour, etc. must be the same in the e-consumer.

 - No preferential treatment: market all buyers must be treated Also, sellers must not sell either above prevailing prices favouritism.